Colorado city votes to rename 'Swastika Acres' neighborhood

 While the name cannot be found on road signs, it still appeared on real estate closing documents.

-Sheldon says one woman attending the council meeting opposed the change to preserve the "historical value" of the symbol, despite having lost family in the Holocaust.
+Sheldon says one woman opposed the change to preserve the historical value of the symbol, despite having lost family in the Holocaust.

+This story removes a reference to a woman who opposed the name change attending a meeting.

 Information from: KDVR-TV, http://www.kdvr.com